beejjorgensen/starlanes-info/doc/starlanes-spec.md

 When the player moves into a cell that would connect two companies, a *merge* occurs.

-First, the largest company (in size, not value) is determined.
-If there is a tie, the lowest-numbered company is used.
-(E.g. if BETELGEUSE and ERIDANI are both tied for largest, BETELGEUSE is chosen because it comes first in the alphabet.)
+First, the largest neighbor company (in size, not value) is determined in the order N,S,E,W. If there is a tie, the first largest company found is used.

 From the move cell, look around in all directions in the order N,S,E,W.
 If in a particular direction you find a company that is **not** the